HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_creation.md

 *   name.given[1] = "Rob"
 *   name.last = "Williams"
 ```

+FHIRPath Expressions used for this measure will use the functions defined by [FluentQuery](fluent_query.html) defined
+in Appendix B of this guide to make the expressions more readable.

 NOTE: The the [completed measure](Measure-ComputableCDCPatientImpactAndHospitalCapacity.html) may vary slightly from the
 text in this section.